tolis-e/grunt-cordova-jasmine/README.md

 In addition the plugin searches for a Jasmine [addReporter](https://github.com/tolis-e/grunt-cordova-jasmine/blob/master/example/tests/index.html#L55) and adds a custom reporter after this line.

+Note that when selecting a specific cordova version, the [framework](https://github.com/tolis-e/cordova-android/tree/master/framework) app of cordova-android requires a specific target sdk to be installed.
+Make sure that this target sdk is installed in your environment.
+In the [example](https://github.com/tolis-e/grunt-cordova-jasmine/tree/master/example) which is shipped with the project, the cordova version is set to be [3.0.0](https://github.com/tolis-e/grunt-cordova-jasmine/blob/master/example/Gruntfile.js#L31).
+This means that you must have android target sdk android-17 installed in your environment, since cordova-android version 3.0.0 requires the target sdk android-17.

 ## Example
 > The [example](https://github.com/tolis-e/grunt-cordova-jasmine/tree/master/example) folder contains a sample example which depicts how to use this plugin.
+This example is running on [Travis CI](https://travis-ci.org/tolis-e/grunt-cordova-jasmine)

 ## Release History